dmoisset/s5/character/classes/wizard.md

 As the culmination of your early study of the fundamental forces of the galaxy, you have created a spell cache that allows you to store and access spells.
 Your spell cache could be a device such as a handheld computer or technological implant; an item such as a ring or staff; or a symbol such as a brand, tattoo, or other permanent modification to your body.
-While you don’t need your spell cache to cast your spells, once per day, you can activate your spell cache to cast any one spell you know and are capable of casting, even if you’ve expended all your spell slots for that spell’s level.
+You don’t need your spell cache to cast your spells.

 If your spell cache is damaged, you can repair it as part of the benefits of getting a long rest.
 If it is destroyed, you can rebuild it after a week with an 8 hour long ritual (although the new cache comes empty).